How Is Asbestosis Treated?

 Doctors may recommend a number of medications to help with breathing and the discomfort that comes with asbestosis.
 Common medications include over-the-counter cough drops and cough syrups.
 Those can be supplanted, if needed, with prescription-strength products.

-Medications to thin secretions: There are a number of medications that can thin secretions and open up airways.
+There are a number of medications that can thin secretions and open up airways.
 One is Gauifenesin, which makes it easier to cough.
+Staying well hydrated by drinking water is still the most effective intervention to accomplish this.

-Antibiotics: If surgery is performed for asbestosis, antibiotics may be prescribed to control pain and also to reduce the risk of infection.
+If surgery is performed for asbestosis, antibiotics may be prescribed to treat or reduce the risk of infection.

 In certain circumstances, surgery may be recommended for asbestosis.
 In rare cases, a doctor may recommend a lung transplant.